AtypicalAsian/clickey/README.md

 ## ℹ️ Introduction

-Clickey is a full-stack web application created with the MERN stack, designed to facilitate connections and knowledge sharing among keyboard enthusiasts.
-Clickey supports full CRUD operations and strives to cultivate a welcoming community where college students can share and discuss their favorite keyboards.
+Clickey is a full-stack web application designed for keyboard enthusiasts to share reviews, interact through comments, and build connections with others in the keyboard community.
+Built using the MERN stack, the app supports full CRUD operations and aims to foster knowledge sharing and a sense of community among its users.

 ## 🚀 Features